-The untouched landscape in Cape Cod is very enjoyed by all kinds of wildlife.
-In particular more than 450 animal species call Cape Cod National Seashore their home.
+The untouched landscape in Cape Cod is enjoyed by all kinds of wildlife.
+In particular, more than 450 animal species call Cape Cod National Seashore their home.

-A highlight on a trip to Cape Cod is to observe the seals that inhabit the Cape Cod waters.
+A highlight is to observe the seals that inhabit the Cape Cod waters.
 Often when you walk along the serene Cape Cod beaches, you can spot them in the water.

-Another fascinating wildlife activity to participate in as you vacation in Cape Cod is to take a whale watching cruise.
-From Provincetown whalewatchers depart to study the huge marine mammals.
+Another fascinating wildlife activity to enjoy in Cape Cod is whale watching.
+Whalewatcher cruises depart from Provincetown, offering remarkable views of those huge marine mammals.

 Wake up at an idyllic New England hotel

-All over the peninsula you find delightful inns ready to make your Cape Cod trip extra memorable.
-At the genuine and often smaller properties you find the warm and peaceful ambience that you associate with Cape Cod and New England.
+All over the peninsula you find delightful inns ready to make your visit extra memorable.
+At the genuine and often smaller properties, you find the warm and peaceful ambience that you associate with Cape Cod and New England.